 An uplift without implants can usually resolve the problems associated with descending breasts, but it may seem to you as if you have a slightly reduced volume (even if you don’t).

 4. Breast Reduction for Ptosis

-If, however, you have very heavy tissues in the breast area, you may need to explore your breast reduction options. this means if you have heavy breasts or breasts that sag due to large breast volume, a reduction is recommended.
+If, however, you have very heavy tissues in the breast area, you may need to explore your breast reduction options.
+This means if you have heavy breasts or breasts that descend due to large breast volume, a reduction is recommended.
 Further, large breasts can cause a variety of issues including back, shoulder and neck pain.
 The skin can also suffer from grooves caused by the weight of the breasts pulling the bra down.
 In these cases, you may benefit most from a breast reduction.
 See before and after photos of Breast Reduction.